Multi-Repo Analysis

 };

 Many projects are built from multiple interdependent subprojects, for example: a backend service, a frontend app, a mobile client — that share APIs, type definitions, or database schemas.
 When they're in separate repositories, a change in one can silently break another.
-To enable CodeRabbit to detect these cross-repository impacts during code review, configure linked repositories for the repositories that depend on each other.
+To enable CodeRabbit to detect these cross-repository impacts during code review, configure linked repositories for the repositories that depend on each other or enable automatic repository linking when it is available for your organization.

 <Info>

 The number of linked repositories you can configure depends on your plan.
+Automatic repository linking is available only on paid Pro+ plans and Enterprise plans.
 See [Plans and pricing](/management/plans#linked-repositories) for details.

 </Info>